-About the Founder
+About the Leadership Team

 Kevin also has a passion for chess and piano, and is a member of GYP, a nonprofit piano organization that fund raises money for third world countries, as well as being the VP of his school’s chess club.
 In his free time, he enjoys coding, building robots, and watching hockey.